-- National Investment Banking Association: NIBA strives to connect public and private financial professionals to the broader investment community.
+- NIBA strives to connect public and private financial professionals to the broader investment community.
 The group produces annual conferences and program internships.
 Members can market their services by applying to present at or sponsor the conference.

-- Securities and Exchange Commission: The federally run SEC funds industry research, enforces securities regulation, protects buyers, and governs the financial market.
+- The federally run SEC funds industry research, enforces securities regulation, protects buyers, and governs the financial market.
 It administers publicly accessible databases that keep track of investment advisers and court records of violations.
 The commission also publishes reports and publications, holds offices in all areas of finance, and supplies educational and regulatory materials for professionals.

 - This global nonprofit began at the training center for the Swiss Financial Analysts Associations and now boasts more than 3,500 manager and analyst members in the fields of investment banking and wealth management.
 By awarding certificates and diplomas, members receive recognition for their advanced financial training and service to asset holders.

-- Association of Financial Professionals: AFP designed and administers the credentials required of certified treasury professionals and certified corporate financial planning and analysis professionals.
-The association hosts the world's largest networking conference for corporate finance professionals.
+- AFP designed and administers the credentials required of certified treasury professionals and certified corporate financial planning and analysis professionals.
+The association hosts the world’s largest networking conference for corporate finance professionals.
 Additionally, the 6,500 members benefit from AFP’s training programs and published resources.

-- Certified Financial Planner Board: This nonprofit organization grants certifications to financial planners.
+- This nonprofit organization grants certifications to financial planners.
 The CFP Board governs the practice of financial planning by administering the CFP exam, updating policy research, hosting a summit, and maintaining a publicly available database of certified planners.
-The board's women's initiative champions female financial planners and aims to narrow the gender gap in the field.
+The board’s women’s initiative champions female financial planners and aims to narrow the gender gap in the field.